rayzor/tracker/README.md

 Collection is called enteries
 A document record is created for each user entry
-The fields in the document are locationID, logDate, quantity, userID The Chart aggregates the Community Enteries per week and charts progress
+The fields in the document are locationID, logDate, quantity, userID The Chart aggregates the Community Entries per week and charts progress

 11/02/2023
-- chart used ChatGPT code no errors - very good
+- chart used ChatGPT code no errors - very good code.

 ================================
 ## Getting Started with Flutter